Azavar/SST-API/Bulk Registration ReadMe.md

 This can be done by sending a `<BulkRegistrationDocument>` with `<DocumentType>` set to `BulkRegistrationNew` and `<BulkRegistrationHeader>/<FilingType>` set to `BulkRegNew` and `<ActionCode>` set to `N`

-`<TechnologyModel>` element will be ignored, but it is required for validation.
+`<TechnologyModel>` element will be ignored, but it is required for schema validation.

+`<EffectiveDate>` will be ignored, but it is required for schema validation.
 #### Create A New Registration Example - (minimal input)
 ````xml
 <BulkRegistrationTransmission xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema" transmissionVersion="SST2015V01">